Do Go On - 396 - Rosemary Brown: A Musical Seance

 Exactly.

-So, you're not taking any information in.
+So you're not taking any information in.

-You failed a little.
+You failed a level.

 Yeah.